benitomartin/bank-churn-classification/README.md

 - Baseline Model: LGBMClassifier
 - VotingClassifier: LGBMClassifier, XGBoostClassifier, and CatBoostClassifier

 The dataset used has been downloaded from this [Kaggle](https://www.kaggle.com/competitions/playground-series-s4e1/data) competition.
+Feel free to ⭐ and clone this repo 😉

 ## 👨‍💻 **Tech Stack**